lsst/daf_butler/doc/lsst.daf.butler/queries.rst

 `astropy.time.Time`_ class and parser converts time string into an instance of that class.
 For string-based time formats such as ISO the conversion of a time string to an object is done by the ``Time`` constructor.
-The syntax of the string could be anything that is suported by ``astropy``, for details see `astropy.time`_ reference.
+The syntax of the string could be anything that is supported by ``astropy``, for details see `astropy.time`_ reference.
 For numeric time formats such as MJD the parser converts string to a floating point number and passes that number to ``Time`` constructor.